CartoDB/observatory-extension/doc/measures_functions.md

 Metadata Output Key | Description
 --- | -----------
-numer_id | Identifier for desired measurement.
+numer_id | Identifier for desired measurement
-numer_timespan | Timespan that will be used of the desired measurement. numer_name | Human-readable name of desired measure numer_type | PostgreSQL/PostGIS type of desired measure numer_colname | Internal identifier for column name numer_tablename | Internal identifier for table numer_geomref_colname | Internal identifier for geomref column name denom_id | Identifier for desired normalization. denom_timespan | Timespan that will be used of the desired normalization. denom_name | Human-readable name of desired measure's normalization denom_type | PostgreSQL/PostGIS type of desired measure's normalization denom_colname | Internal identifier for normalization column name denom_tablename | Internal identifier for normalization table denom_geomref_colname | Internal identifier for normalization geomref column name geom_id | Identifier for desired boundary geometry. geom_timespan | Timespan that will be used of the desired boundary geometry. geom_name | Human-readable name of desired boundary geometry's geom_type | PostgreSQL/PostGIS type of desired boundary geometry geom_colname | Internal identifier for boundary geometry column name geom_tablename | Internal identifier for boundary geometry table
+numer_timespan | Timespan that will be used of the desired measurement numer_name | Human-readable name of desired measure numer_type | PostgreSQL/PostGIS type of desired measure numer_colname | Internal identifier for column name numer_tablename | Internal identifier for table numer_geomref_colname | Internal identifier for geomref column name denom_id | Identifier for desired normalization denom_timespan | Timespan that will be used of the desired normalization denom_name | Human-readable name of desired measure's normalization denom_type | PostgreSQL/PostGIS type of desired measure's normalization denom_colname | Internal identifier for normalization column name denom_tablename | Internal identifier for normalization table denom_geomref_colname | Internal identifier for normalization geomref column name geom_id | Identifier for desired boundary geometry geom_timespan | Timespan that will be used of the desired boundary geometry geom_name | Human-readable name of desired boundary geometry geom_type | PostgreSQL/PostGIS type of desired boundary geometry geom_colname | Internal identifier for boundary geometry column name geom_tablename | Internal identifier for boundary geometry table